Twitter Attribute Classification with Q-Learning on Bitcoin Price Prediction: RELATED WORK

-While many studies that investigated the token economics based on the Bitcoin network, several researches was focused to analyze the network sentiment on the overall price of Bitcoin.
-Serafini \etal \cite{Serafini2020} compared two models used for Bitcoin time-series predictions: the Auto-Regressive Integrated Moving Average with eXogenous input (ARIMAX) and RNN.
-The flow of studies that adopted LSTM to make a price prediction has been continued by Ye \etal \cite{Ye2022}.
-As an ensemble method along with LSTM, they used gate recurrent unit (GRU).
-The results showed that their model performance achieved 88.74\% value based on real data from September 2017 to January 2021. } Thanekar \etal \cite{Thanekar2019} demonstrated that artificial intellegence (AI) models using sentiment analysis of tweets containing the keywords ``bitcoin'' or ``btc'' predicted the volatility in Bitcoin values with higher accuracy than models that compared the values without sentiment analysis using machine learning through an autoregressive integrated moving average model and LSTM network.
+Thanekar \etal \cite{Thanekar2019} demonstrated that artificial intellegence (AI) models using sentiment analysis of tweets containing the keywords ``bitcoin'' or ``btc'' predicted the volatility in Bitcoin values with higher accuracy than models that compared the values without sentiment analysis using machine learning through an autoregressive integrated moving average model and LSTM network.
 Gurrib \etal \cite{Gurrib2021} achieved 0.828 accuracy in forecasting the next-day price direction by using linear discriminant analysis (LDA) with sentiment analysis of Bitcoin-related tweets.
-Another study \cite{Raju2020} compared \bnote{AutoRegressive Integrated Moving Average (ARIMA)} and LSTM model to make a real-time prediction of Bitcoin price using public sentiments in tweets and achieved more accurate results by using LSTM.
+Another study \cite{Raju2020} compared AutoRegressive Integrated Moving Average (ARIMA) and LSTM model to make a real-time prediction of Bitcoin price using public sentiments in tweets and achieved more accurate results by using LSTM.
 Colianni \etal \cite{Colianni2015} studied how tweet sentiments may be utilized to influence investment decisions, focusing on Bitcoin.
 The authors employed supervised machine learning algorithms to achieve an hour-by-hour and day-by-day accuracy of above 90\%.
 Similar with above researchers, Jain \etal \cite{Jain2018} focused on current tweets by classifying positive, negative, and neutral sentiments and accumulating their numbers every two hour to predict the price of Bitcoin and Litecoin two hours in advance.
 Using multiple linear regression (MLR) model, they utilized more than 1.8 million Bitcoin-related and Litecoin-related tweets to investigate whether social factors were capable of predicting the future price of cryptocurrencies.
 The study notes that MLR model predicts the price of the Bitcoin and Litecoin with the score of 44\% and 59\% respectively.